Vodafone India: History

 Hutch was often praised for its award-winning advertisements which all follow a clean, minimalist look.
 A recurrent theme is that its message "Hi" stands out visibly though it uses only white letters on red background.
 Another successful ad campaign in 2003 featured a pug named Cheeka following a boy around in unlikely places, with the tagline, "Wherever you go, our network follows."
 The simple yet powerful advertisement campaigns won it many admirers.
 Advertisements featuring the pug were continued by Vodafone even after rebranding.
 The brand subsequently introduced ZooZoos which gained even higher popularity than was created by the Pug.
 Vodafone's creative agency is O&M while Harit Nagpal was the Marketing Director during the various phases of its brand evolution.

 Vodafone purchases Essar's stake

-In July 2011, Vodafone Group bought the mobile phone business of its partner Essar for $5.46 billion.
+In July 2011, Vodafone Group bought the mobile phone business of its partner Essar Group for $5.46 billion.
 This meant Vodafone owns 74% of Essar.
-On 11 February 2007, Vodafone agreed to acquire the controlling interest of 67% held by Li Ka Shing Holdings in Hutch-Essar for US$11.1 billion, pipping Reliance Communications, Hinduja Group, and Essar Group, which is the owner of the remaining 33%.
+On 11 February 2007, Vodafone agreed to acquire the controlling interest of 67% held by Li Ka Shing Holdings in Hutchison Essar for US$11.1 billion, pipping Reliance Communications, Hinduja Group, and Essar Group, which is the owner of the remaining 33%.
 The whole company was valued at USD 18.8 billion.
 The transaction closed on 8 May 2007.
 In April 2014, India based Piramal Group sold its 11% Stake in Vodafone India to Prime Metals, an indirect subsidiary of Vodafone Group.